microcks/microcks.io/content/documentation/guides/automation/jenkins.md

 You can also set additional advanced parameters like:
 * The `filteredOperations` to consider: this is a list of the name of the chosen operations.
 Example: `filteredOperations: ["GET /beer", "GET /beer/{name}"]`.
 * The `operationHeaders` to add to requests: this is a map that specifies these headers globally or per-operation.
-Example: `["globals": ["name": "x-api-key", "values": "my-values"], "GET /beer": ["name": "x-trace-id", "values": "xcvbnsdfghjklm"]]`
+Example: `operationHeaders: ["globals": ["name": "x-api-key", "values": "my-values"], "GET /beer": ["name": "x-trace-id", "values": "xcvbnsdfghjklm"]]`

 ## Wrap-up